What are Gastric NENs

 Guidelines for gNEC and MiNEN involving stomach will be similar to other NEC and MiNEN.
 To follow.

 Phase 2 clinical trials took place in several countries including UK and Norway.
-The manufacture is looking to launch a Phase 3 clinical trial with over 200 participants on an international basis.
+The manufacture never launched a Phase 3 clinical trial.
 Read more here or by clicking on the graphic.
+But this trial should not be used as a reference – it has probably been discontinued.

 I am not a doctor or any form of medical professional, practitioner or counsellor.
 None of the information on my website, or linked to my website(s), or conveyed by me on any social media or presentation, should be interpreted as medical advice given or advised by me.